qmeng222/qmeng222.github.io/journal.md

 - adde the Owl Carousel:
 - added the **_technical skill_** section with slider and pie charts
+- styled the pie charts
-- activated the charts on scroll
+- activated the pie charts on scroll by setting skillsTopOffset as a trigger
 - study notes:
   - colors for web designers: https://flatuicolors.com/
   - owl carousel: